Capital intensity: Growth

-Free market economists tend to believe that capital accumulation should be not be managed by government, but instead be determined by market forces.
+Free market economists tend to believe that capital accumulation should not be managed by government, but instead be determined by market forces.
 Monetary stability (which increases confidence), low taxation, and greater freedom for the entrepreneur would then promote capital accumulation.

 The Austrian School maintains that the capital intensity of any industry is due to the roundaboutness of the particular industry and consumer demand.

 Capital-intensive industry

-Capital-intensive industries use a large portion of capital to buy expensive machines, compared to their labor costs.
-The term came about in the mid- to late-nineteenth century as factories such as steel or iron sprung up around the newly industrialized world.
+Capital intensive industry uses a large portion of capital to buy expensive machines, compared to their labor costs.
+The term came about in the mid- to late-nineteenth century as factories such as steel mills sprung up around the newly industrialized world.
 With the added expense of machinery, there was greater financial risk.
 This makes new capital-intensive factories with high tech machinery a small share of the marketplace, even though they raise productivity and output.